Minter blockchain

 Rewards

-Block rewards are configured to decrease from 333 to 0 BIP (MNT) in ~7 years.
+Block rewards were configured to decrease from 333 to 0 BIP (MNT) in ≈7 years.

-Delegators receive their rewards at the same time after paying commission to their validators (commission value is based on validator's settings).
+Delegators receive their rewards at the same time after paying the fee to their validator automatically (this value is based on validator's settings).
+Rewards go back to the stake automatically.

 10%